Data4Democracy/docker-scaffolding/Readme.md

 # Template Project

-This is a project template that creates a docker environment with useful containers for the Data For Democracy project.
+This is a project template that creates a Docker environment with useful containers for the Data For Democracy project.

 Docker is a technology that allows you to package up all of the dependencies for a project in a portable way.
 It's like virtual environments, but extending to the whole OS, not just Python packages.

-This template creates a dummy postgres database, a Flask server, and a Conda environment running jupyter.
-These are just samples, so feel free to change things in your template.
+This template sets up a Flask webapp server, a Conda environment running Jupyter, and Postgres and MongoDB databases that they can talk to.
+For a project that only uses some of these, you can delete the unused parts from `docker-compose.yml` and remove the files.

 To get started: